codemagic-ci-cd/codemagic-docs/content/building/yaml.md

           - build/**/outputs/**/mapping.txt
           - flutter_drive.log

-`Codemagic.yaml` is divided into workflows.
-Each workflow describes the entire build pipeline from start to finish.
-Define all your workflows for a project under `workflows`.
+`Codemagic.yaml` can be used to define several workflows for building a project.
+Each workflow describes the entire build pipeline from triggers to publishing.

     workflows:
       my-workflow:                # workflow name